ArminJo/EasyButtonAtInt01/README.md

 ```

 ## Long press detection
-The easiest way is to check it in the button release handler.
-Do not forget, that you will get a press callback (if enabled) at the start of the long press.
+The easiest way is to use the button release handler.
+Keep in mind, that you will get a press callback at the start of the long press.

 ```c++
 #define USE_BUTTON_0 // Enable code for button at INT0 (pin2)